EinsteinOmics/OmicsWorkshop/README.md

 Each vignette will be made avaialable in three ways:
 - Jupyter Notebook files (.ipynb), for those who want to follow along interactively using the HPC Jupyter workflow, where all software has been pre-configured
-- local RMarkdown or Jupyter files, for those who want to follow along interactively using R or Python on their own computers.
+- local RMarkdown or Jupyter files, for those who want to follow along interactively using R or Python on their own computers ("locally").
 Note that you must install relevant software packages for each vignette.
 - pre-run HTML files, for those who want to follow along on their computer without any interactive coding.

 <br />